 - Lampshaded by Alf Stewart in Home and Away, talking about his sister, who is a judge.
 "She might have a lot of letters in front of her name, but whichever way you arrange them, they still spell 'idiot'."

 - Lampshaded by King Robert Baratheon on Game of Thrones.
 Lying on his deathbed and dictating his will to Ned Stark, he realises he's going to have to list the stupidly long train of titles that officially follow his name (see above: Literature: A Song of Ice and Fire), which results in this chuckle-worthy line:

 - Later lampshaded by Littlefinger.
-When he becomes Lord of Harrenhal, upon learning of the other titles his new position will associate him with, Littlefinger quips "Titles do seem to breed titles."
+When he becomes Lord of Harrenhal, upon learning of the other titles his arranged marriage will associate him with, Littlefinger quips "Titles do seem to breed titles."